williamtong0228/CoreDataCloudKit/README.md

 The "fetchChange", "fetchDatabaseChange" and "fetchZoneChange" methods in the Viewcontroller should be extracted into a new class for readibility.

 I didn't do error handling in this project but it will not work if your network connection is bad.
-You have to add error handling codes when merging it into your project.